THE HOME OF WATCH CULTURE

 Autodromo

 Lastly, there’s this totally rad piece from Bradley Price’s Autodromo.
 Price has leaned hard into automotive-inspired timepieces that take their cues from the golden age of racing, and for their first digital model, the Group C, it’s like the ‘80s never died.
-Available in four variants, the boldest of them all is this screamer done up in a unique bright yellow Cerakote finish.
+Available in four variants, the boldest of them all is this screamer done up in a unique bright yellow Cerakote finish (no longer available).
 And it’s fully race-ready, too, with both chronograph and split time modes, plus a slab-sided stainless case, sapphire crystal, a reverse LCD display, and black FKM rubber strap.
 It looks fast standing still, and you can always count on Autodromo to bring a sense of speedy fun to their unorthodox designs.